BademiChetan/applications-portal/README.md

-Applications portal for Shaastra 2013.
+Applications portal for Shaastra/Saarang
-Can I change git author and email using git commit --amend --author="XYZ <blah@blah.me>" Ok, apparently can.

-Pull requets tutorial.
-One more commit.
-One more.
-as;dfjas;lfkjasd;fkjas;ldfkjas;ldfj;lkj

-better not be uptodate now.
-hi iam jana

-xbaskdhkashkjsdhfdskhfk
-S.R.Manikandasriram
+Developed by Shaastra 2012/2013 WebOps team